pedroCX486/flashforge-toolkit/README.md

 # Flashforge Toolkit

-An opensource Flashforge monitoring toolkit made in [Angular](https://github.com/angular/angular-cli) and [Node.js](https://nodejs.org).
+An opensource Flashforge monitoring toolkit made in [Angular](https://github.com/angular/angular-cli) and [Node.JS](https://nodejs.org).

 - Note: The Node.JS code is *trash*.
 Don't expose it to the open internet.
-- Note 2: This project is pending some refacting to cleanup some crud and tidy up the interface.
+- Note 2: This project is pending some refactoring to cleanup some crud and tidy up the interface.
 But it works as is.

 ## Development